-(1) A public water system which has exceeded the MCL for total coliforms in section 5.3.1 must report the violation to the Department no later than the end of the next business day after it learns of the violation, and notify the public in accordance with Part 6.
+(1) A public water system which has exceeded the MCL for total coliforms in section 5.3.1 must report the violation to the Division in writing no later than the end of the next business day after it learns of the violation, and notify the public in accordance with Part 6.

-(2) A public water system which has failed to comply with a coliform monitoring requirement including the sanitary survey requirement, must report the monitoring violation to the Department within ten days after the system discovers the violation, and notify the public in accordance with Part 6.

-(3) Except where a different reporting period is specified in this part, the supplier of water must report to the Department within 48 hours the failure to comply with any CNMI drinking water regulation (including failure to comply with monitoring requirements) set forth in this part.

-(4) The Department hereby identifies the following as the best technology, treatment techniques, or other means available for achieving compliance with the maximum contaminant level for microbiological contaminants in 5.3.1. (i) Protection of wells from contamination by coliforms by appropriate placement and construction;

-(ii) Maintenance of a disinfectant residual throughout the distribution system;
+- (2) For public water systems which are Bottled Water Companies which exceed the MCL for total coliforms in section 5.3.1 must comply 5.3.3(i)(1) and do the following: - 1) immediately discontinue operation and sale of water and ice until given approval by DEQ to resume; - 2) dispose of or reprocess all water on the premise located down stream of the disinfection unit including remote sales locations: - 3) notify vendors and the public that water and ice produced from the facility does not meet the microbiological standards for potable water established by DEQ and should not be consumed; and - 4) conduct a thorough investigation of the source, treatment, storage, and distribution facilities in order to identify potential sources of contamination; and report the findings of the investigation and steps taken to correct system deficiencies to DEQ. - (3) A public water system which has failed to comply with a coliform monitoring requirement including the sanitary survey requirement, must report the monitoring violation to the Division in writing within ten days after the system discovers the violation, and notify the public in accordance with Part 6. - (4) Except where a different reporting period is specified in this part, the supplier of water must report to the Division in writing within 48 hours the failure to comply with any CNMI drinking water regulation (including failure to comply with monitoring requirements) set forth in this part. - (5) The Division hereby identifies the following as the best technology, treatment techniques, or other means available for achieving compliance with the maximum contaminant level for microbiological contaminants in 5.3.1. - (i) Protection of wells from contamination by coliforms by appropriate placement and construction; - (ii) Maintenance of a disinfectant residual throughout the distribution system;

-(iii) Proper maintenance of the distribution system including appropriate pipe replacement and repair procedures, main flushing programs, proper operation and maintenance of storage tanks and reservoirs, and continual maintenance of positive water pressure in all parts of the distribution system;

-(iv) Filtration and/or disinfection of surface water, as described in Part 10, or disinfection of ground water using strong oxidants such as chlorine, chlorine dioxide, or ozone.
+- (iii) Proper maintenance of the distribution system including appropriate pipe replacement and repair procedures, main flushing programs, proper operation and maintenance of storage tanks and reservoirs, and continual maintenance of positive water pressure in all parts of the distribution system; - (iv) Filtration and/or disinfection of surface water, as described in Part 10, or disinfection of ground water using strong oxidants such as chlorine, chlorine dioxide, or ozone.